perplexedpigmy/cordoba/README.md

       };
 ```

-So from now on only the shorthand is used.
+So from now on only the shorthand will be used.

 ### Creating a branch

-Any type of command can be chained as many times as we like as long as there is no error, In the below example 3 branches are forked from the default context.
+Any type of command can be chained as many times as we like as long as there was no error, In the below example 3 branches are forked from the default context.
 The default context when just opening a repository is the last commit of the `main` branch.
 Creating a branch does not change the context to that branch.
 One will have to use `selectBranch` to achieve that.

 *note:*  repoPath is a path to the git repository, if the repository doesn't exist, it will be created.